-A HIMSS Organization
+A HIMSS Innovation Company

 - Continua Design Guidelines - Recognized by the International Telecommunication Union (ITU) as the international standard for safe, secure, and reliable exchange of data to and from personal health devices.
 Download the latest version of CDG 2017 with FHIR.